 US Drug Supply Chain

-The security of the pharmaceutical supply chain is vital to protecting the public health.
+The security of the pharmaceutical supply chain is vital to protecting public health.
 We have embarked on many endeavors to help ensure the security and integrity of the supply chain.

 Protecting the Drug Supply Chain

-Following the final rule approved by the Trump Administration and published by Food and Drug Administration in 2020, states can now submit proposals to establish their own wholesale prescription drug importation program from Canada.
-While we understand the desire to decrease the costs of prescription drugs, states may face challenges while ensuring patient safety and securing the global supply chain.
+Following the final rule approved by Trump Administration and published by Food and Drug Administration (FDA) in 2020, states can now submit proposals to establish their own wholesale prescription drug importation program from Canada.

-Continuing the presidential initiative of former NABP President Caroline D. Juran, BSPharm, DPH (Hon) we have worked to support the boards of pharmacy and educate and protect the public about state drug importation plans by:
+We work to support the boards of pharmacy and educate and protect the public about state drug importation plans by:

 - providing guidance to state and federal governments and other policy makers on the risks associated with prescription drug importation and the necessary regulatory oversight process to help mitigate those risks;